Referencing your sources

 Note that references are made up of two parts: the reference (which will appear in a list at the end of your assignment or dissertation) and the citation which appears in the main text where you mention the work.

-The Library supports referencing in three ways: Firstly through our Referencing@Portsmouth website which provides advice and lots of examples.
+The Library supports referencing in three ways: Firstly through our Referencing webpage which provides advice and lots of examples.
 Secondly through our Chat and email help – although we cannot do your referencing for you, we are always happy to help give advice and pointers.
 Thirdly through our seasonal referencing ‘pop-ups’ where you can ask for specialist help.

 * Newton, I. (1675).
 Letter to Robert Hooke dated February 5.